AFSC staff at an interfaith action calling on the Biden administration to help end the war in Sudan.

 The conflict is rooted in a complex web of competing forces vying for control in Sudan amid longstanding political unrest and ethnic tensions.
 Since the 2003 Darfur crisis, the country has continued to grapple with widespread violence, mass displacement, and urgent humanitarian needs exacerbated by environmental disasters like floods and droughts.

 In April 2023, the tensions between the military factions erupted into open conflict.
-The violence was fueled by disagreements over integrating the RSF into the formal military as well as a failure to establish a goverment led by civilians.
+The violence was fueled by disagreements over integrating the RSF into the formal military as well as a failure to establish a government led by civilians.
 The war began in Khartoum before spreading across Darfur and beyond.

 On Dec.
 6, 2023, Secretary of State Antony Blinken made a damning determination, declaring the involvement of the RSF and allied militias in crimes against humanity and ethnic cleansing.
 This determination also implicated both the RSF and SAF in acts of war crimes.

-In April 2024, U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, emphasized the gravity of the situation, stating, “History is tragically repeating itself in Darfur, spiraling into an abyss of unimaginable suffering.”
-In her address to the U.N.
-Security Council, she urged nations to stop sending weapons to the conflicting parties.
+In April 2024, the U.S. ambassador to the United Nations, Linda Thomas-Greenfield, emphasized the gravity of the situation, stating, “History is tragically repeating itself in Darfur, spiraling into an abyss of unimaginable suffering.”

-That same month, a U.N.
-Security Council briefing on "Women, Peace, and Security: conflict-related sexual violence sanctions," speaker after speaker underscored the devastating impact of the war on women and girls.
-In regions like Darfur, rape has tragically become a weapon of choice while cases of ethnic cleansing continue to unfold.
 Niemat Ahmadi, president of Darfur Women Action Group and an AFSC partner, implored Security Council members to recognize the urgency of protecting civilians and delivering vital humanitarian aid to avert further disaster.

 3. The humanitarian situation has reached catastrophic proportions.

 Sudan now faces the world's largest displacement crisis.
-Over 9 million individuals have been forced to flee their homes, with approximately 6.6 million internally displaced and another 1.8 million seeking refuge in neighboring countries like Chad, Ethiopia, Egypt, and South Sudan.
+Over 12 million individuals have been forced to flee their homes, with approximately 8 million internally displaced and another 4 million seeking refuge in neighboring countries like Chad, Ethiopia, Egypt, and South Sudan.

 4. The United States must act now to halt this devastation.